 .
 You can see top-notch student plays, musicals, and concerts within the exciting Department of Theatre and Dance

 production seasons.
 Most shows are offered at a discount for students, and some are even free.

 The Ball State University Museum of Art

 is also a popular destination.
 With a collection of nearly 11,000 works of art valued at more than $40 million, it is one of the nation's largest and finest university art museums.

 For the sports enthusiast, the Ball State University football, basketball, and volleyball teams (both men's and women's) lead the MAC in exciting performances, and students receive free tickets.

 For outdoor enthusiasts, Prairie Creek Reservoir is a 1,252-acre man-made lake surrounded by 3,000 acres of rolling hills.
-The lake is stocked with a variety of fish.
-Boat docks are available, and a beach provides a popular summer swimming spot.
+The lake has an active sailing club, and boat docks are available.
+Fishing is popular year round, and a beach provides a family-friendly summer swimming spot.